Pigeon Magazine

 THE BRANDING

-Created with the idea that this book should look like a normal coffee table book.
+Created with the idea that this book should appear as a coffee table book.
 Something that can be easily recognized and iconic on shelf while remaining flexible to evolution over time.
 The nameplate base font, sub-font, and cover image collage was specifically chosen to be constant on the cover; elegant and approachable for the eyes of a typical corporate persona or avid independent publication reader.
-A trick, really, to invite the unsuspecting into what can sometimes be full of narrative and compositional chaos built to represent how insane and how unforgiving the independent art world can be.
+A trick, really, to invite the unsuspecting into what can sometimes be full of narrative and compositional chaos built to represent how insane and how unforgiving the independent world of creativity can be.

 PHOTO TREATMENT